Main Menu 1

 M.J.
 Murdock Charitable Trust

-If capital growth or expansion important to your nonprofit’s vision for long-term growth and success?
+Is capital growth or expansion important to your nonprofit’s vision for long-term growth and success?
 The Murdock Trust regularly makes grants that support construction, renovation, land purchase and other capital projects.
-In most cases, they prefer to receive requests for these types of projects once your organization has raised a portion of the needed funds.
+In most cases, we prefer to receive requests for these types of projects once your organization has raised a portion of the needed funds.

 Paul G. Allen Family Foundation